ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 or Proxy no longer has state for that connection.
-To allow the Client or Proxy to reset the client<->target connection in the absence the mappings above, a stateless reset token corresponding to the Virtual Connection ID may be provided.
+To allow the Client or Proxy to reset the client<->target connection in the absence the mappings above, a stateless reset token corresponding to the Virtual Connection ID can be provided.

 Consider a proxy that initiates closure of a client<->proxy QUIC connection.
-If the client is temporarily unresponsive or unreachable, the proxy may have considered the connection closed and removed all connection state (including the above stream mappings).
+If the client is temporarily unresponsive or unreachable, the proxy might have considered the connection closed and removed all connection state (including the stream mappings used for forwarding).
 If the client never learned about the closure, it might send forwarded mode packets to the proxy, assuming the stream mappings and client<->proxy connection are still intact.
-The proxy receives these forwarding mode packets, but doesn't have any state corresponding to the destination connection ID in the packet.
+The proxy will receive these forwarding mode packets, but won't have any state corresponding to the destination connection ID in the packet.
 If the proxy has provided a stateless reset token for the Virtual Target Connection ID, it can send a stateless reset packet to quickly notify the client that the client<->target connection is